-Today, online courses are available for a wide range of applications: Most continuing educators either rely on blended learning or e-learning.
-The difference: An online course for blended learning is only part of a training that includes both online and in-person elements.
-An e-learning course is usually a standalone, self-contained online course.
-However, all online courses have one thing in common: They are intended to impart knowledge.
+Today, online courses exist for a variety of applications: Usually, trainers either rely on blended learning or e-learning.
+The difference: An online course for blended learning is only part of a training session that includes both online and in-person components.
+E-learning is typically a standalone, self-contained online course.
+However, all online courses share one goal: they should convey knowledge.

 But what is the right length for an online course to be practically successful?